-If you are a diabetic and if any of these seem familiar -shooting pain, needle like pain in hand or the feet, burning sensation, then you might be suffering from diabetic neuropathy also known as diabetic nerve pain.
+If you are a diabetic and if any of these seem familiar -shooting pain, needle-like pain in hand or the feet, burning sensation, then you might be suffering from diabetic neuropathy, also known as diabetic nerve pain.

 This is a common complication among diabetics.
-And is mainly caused due to improper management of blood sugar and it can take over years to develop.
-Initially you may not feel any sensation as such or symptoms or pain but over time you will start feeling the tingle and numbness of your feet.
+It is mainly caused due to improper management of blood sugar and it can take over years to develop.
+Initially you may not feel any sensation or symptoms or pain, but over time you will start feeling the tingle and numbness of your feet.
 Eventually this may lead to pain and may often worsen at night.
 This kind of nerve damage cannot be reversed, but managing sugar levels can help.

 How is diabetic nerve pain different from muscle pain?

 This type usually affects the digestive system, especially the stomach.
 Symptoms include: Bloating, Diarrhea, Nausea, Heartburn and feeling full after small meal portions.

 What to do: Eat smaller meals and take help from medication.